 There is a public bus service run by Stage Coach.
 Please note that there is a 20 minute walk from the bus stop to Althorp, which may not be suitable for all visitors.
 For further information and a timetable please visit www.stagecoachbus.com, or telephone Northamptonshire Stage Coach on 01604 676060 (8am – 5pm Mon-Fri).

-The Estate and Stables, and ground floor of the House, are fully accessible to wheelchair users.
-Please not that there is no assisted access available to the upstairs rooms in the House.
-Visitors with accessibility concerns, and queries about the disabled parking, are asked to contact the House Opening team directly regarding their visit on 01604 770 107 or email email@example.com.
+The Estate and The Stables and ground floor of the House are fully accessible to wheelchair users.
+Please note that there is no assisted access available to the upstairs rooms in the House.
+Visitors with accessibility concerns, and queries about the disabled parking, are asked to contact the House Opening team directly regarding their visit on 01604 770 107 or email firstname.lastname@example.org.

 The principle railway station is Northampton, 6 miles from Althorp House.
 A regular service is offered from London Euston to Northampton and Birmingham International to Northampton.
 Please see www.nationalrail.co.uk for more details.

 From key airports to Althorp:

 London Heathrow Airport – 75m/121km

 London Gatwick Airport – 118m/180km

 Yes.
 The Althorp Gift Shop is located in the Stables Courtyard and is fully accessible for wheelchair users.

 Our online Gift Shop carries a range of products and can ship internationally.
 Visit the Gift Shop here.

 An Althorp guidebook is available to purchase and makes for a lovely way to remember your visit.
 Our brochure is packed with facts and information and relates the history of Althorp House and the Spencer family.
 Purchase from our online gift shop, add to your ticket order, or take one home on the day of your visit from the Gift Shop in the Stables Courtyard.